 BondSavvy is better than a traditional bond newsletter.
+This article discusses why.

 - All of our corporate bond recommendations are made at the bond, or CUSIP, level

 - Objective corporate bond research and investment analysis that provides BondSavvy subscribers with the information they need to make successful investment decisions